NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Zon-Kuthon - Major Boon.md

-**Major Boon** Shadows are deeper around you. darkvision and greater darkvision cannot penetrate darkness within 60 feet of you, but you can see through it normally.
+Shadows are deeper around you.

+Darkvision and greater darkvision cannot penetrate darkness within 60 feet of you, but you can see through it normally.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*